MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 We are currently using a mixed approach where they balance time between real world systems and synthetic problems.
 It has it's pro's and it's cons.

-## Before you code something, have them explain it on a whiteboard

 ## Catch up reguarly